 – pain in the abdomen

-If untreated, the infection may become chronic causing liver damage, cirrhosis of liver or even liver cancer.
+If untreated, the infection may become chronic causing liver damage, cirrhosis of the liver or even liver cancer.

 – avoid sharing needles or razors